 Not a fan of the frosty outdoors?
 Fret not with these indoor activities that will keep you busy.
 Malls and boutiques may line the streets of Seoul, but the real shopping adventure begins with underground shopping centres that are easily accessible via main subway stations.

-One of the biggest shopping malls in Seoul and located just one subway station away from Park Hotel Yongdeungpo, Times Square is a one-stop shopping destination with 14,000 square metres of luxury brand boutiques, a premium department store, kids play area, 12-theatre cinema house and more.
+Times Square is a one-stop shopping destination with 14,000 square metres of luxury brand boutiques, a premium department store, kids play area, 12-theatre cinema house and more.
 Discover the latest fashion trends at Gangnam Underground Shopping Centre, a favourite amongst the youngsters to achieve the status of Seoul Fashionista.

 Whether it’s Instagram-worthy interiors or a unique theme, Seoul’s café culture offers more than just the run-of-the-mill experience.
 Launched by Korean cult fashion and beauty brand Stylenanda, step into a 90’s pastel dream at the Wes-Anderson inspired Pink Pool Café.
 A hip café and retail space, catch up with girlfriends or people-watch for trendsetters and fashion bloggers while sipping on cotton candy slushies.
 Visiting pet cafes is a popular way to de-stress, and Seoul takes it up a notch with its exotic animal cafes.
 Hang out with warm and woolly sheep while noshing on waffles at Thanks Nature Cafe or chill out with reptiles at Gangnam’s Koopet Café in Gangnam.